KANSAS CITY DISTRACTED DRIVING ATTORNEY

 Since 1979, our attorneys have been passionate, dedicated advocates for car accident victims in Kansas City and throughout the midwest.
 Our mission is simple: to make a genuine difference in the lives of the people we represent.
 Our results speak for themselves.
 We’ve won more than $1 billion in verdicts and private settlements on behalf of our clients.

 We’ve seen firsthand the devastation that texting and other dangerous distractions can cause.
 We will help you take a stand and demand the compensation you need and deserve.
-Call our law office in Kansas City to set up a free consultation to get started.

 WHY SHOULD I HIRE BROWN & CROUPPEN AFTER AN ACCIDENT WITH A DISTRACTED DRIVER IN KANSAS CITY?